+Paragraph 9.1 explains that the affordable housing requirement raises to 50% for developments on public sector land.
 Paragraph 9.3 then goes on to state that affordable housing requirements will be calculated based on the total gross residential floorspace proposed (Gross Internal Area, or GIA).
 This is in response to high levels of housing need in the city, and the disparity between average wages and the cost of properties to rent or buy.
+It is also in accordance with London Plan Policy H5 (Threshold approach to applications), which sets out that affordable housing contributions should apply to gross residential development.

-- Policy GG4 Delivering the homes Londoners need - Policy H4 Delivering affordable housing
+- Policy GG4 Delivering the homes Londoners need - Policy H4 Delivering affordable housing - Policy H5 (Threshold approach to applications)

-In many cases, the 35% minimum target for affordable housing provision is straightforward, in that it will apply to 35% of the total residential floorspace proposed, where this meets the thresholds set out in Policy 9 of the City Plan.
+In many cases, the 35% (or 50%) minimum target for affordable housing provision is straightforward, in that it will apply to 35% (or 50%) of the total residential floorspace proposed when this meets the thresholds set out in Policy 9 of the City Plan.

-However, the dense urban characteristics of Westminster means that in some cases, sites will come forward for redevelopment where there is existing housing provision on site.
+However, the dense urban characteristic of Westminster means that in some cases, sites will come forward for redevelopment where there is existing housing provision on site.
 Redevelopment options in such circumstances can take many forms, and could include intensification of sites whereby a small number of new homes are provided alongside a large number of existing homes; e.g. through limited infill development or upwards extensions.
 If this involves no alterations to existing homes, it is only proportionate to apply affordable housing requirements to the new homes provided by the development, rather than the total number of homes across the whole site.
-In other cases, where increased housing supply is at least partially facilitated through the refurbishment and reconfiguration of existing housing stock, affordable housing requirements may be applied to the total number of dwellings proposed.
+In other cases, where increased housing supply is at least partially facilitated through the refurbishment and reconfiguration of existing housing stock to provide homes of a different size and layout, affordable housing requirements may be applied to the total number of dwellings proposed.
 The planning considerations that will inform decisions on how much affordable housing should be provided on an individual site are set out below.

-For applications where there is existing housing on-site, affordable housing requirements will be calculated based on the gross level of housing provided by the development, meaning the total level of 'new homes' provided.
-While the total number of 'new homes' will be determined on a case-by-case basis, the key principle is that 'new homes' are those that are providing a new form of housing supply that caters to a different market or level of housing need to the homes that previously existed on site.
+For applications where there are multiple existing homes on-site, affordable housing requirements will be calculated based on the gross level of housing provided by the development, meaning the total level of 'new homes' provided.
+While the total number of 'new homes' will be determined on a case-by-case basis taking into account site specific circumstances, the key principle in these circumstances is that 'new homes' are those that are providing a new form of housing supply that caters to a different market or level of housing need compared to the homes that previously existed on site.
 Any judgement on whether the refurbishment or reconfiguration of existing stock counts as new housing supply and should therefore contribute to affordable housing requirements will be based on an assessment of the extent of changes proposed to the existing building, with regard to changes to:

-- The size of individual dwellings (the number of bedrooms, floorspace, or floor to ceiling heights); - Communal areas (the provision of stairs, lifts, circulation space, and any new onsite amenities); - The external appearance of the building (including matters such as re-siting of windows and provision of balconies); and - Whether any existing dwellings are single or dual aspect.
+- The size of individual dwellings (the number of bedrooms, floorspace, or floor to ceiling heights); - Communal areas (the provision of stairs, lifts, circulation space, and any new on-site amenities); - The external appearance of the building (including matters such as re-siting of windows and provision of balconies); and - Whether any existing dwellings are single or dual aspect.